gyfbianhuanyun/DNA_storage_channel_codec/README.md

 #### A. Homopolymer constraint encoding

-* Step 1: Encode binary data into DNA base symbols according to ACGT diagrams ACGT diagrams {A: 00, C: 01, G: 10, T: 11}
+* Step 1: Encode binary data into DNA base symbols according to ACGT diagrams {A: 00, C: 01, G: 10, T: 11}

 * Step 2: When 3 identical bases occur, read the next bit

     a. if the last base is A or T, then the next bit
             0: C, 1: G

     b. otherwise the last base is C or G, then the next 1 digit
             0: A, 1: T

 * Step 3: Read the next 2 bits and repeat step 1

 For example: